 Create a Commit Action

-In this section, you will find how to create an Action that commits on GitHub using the STK CLI.
+In this section, you will learn how to create an Action that commits on GitHub using the STK CLI.

 Introduction